Daraga: Economy

-The current town mayor is Carlwyn “Awin” G. Baldo.

 Tourism

 Daraga's existing tourist spots/attractions are the Cagsawa Ruins and Resort and the Our Lady of the Gate Parish.

 Cagsawa Ruins and Resort is located in Barangay Busay.
 Its prominent attraction is the belfry of the Cagsawa Church which submerged in mudflow during the February 2, 1814, Mayon Volcano Eruption which killed 1,200 people.

 The Our Lady of the Gate Parish was constructed in 1773 atop Santa Maria Hill in Barangay San Roque and is uniquely known for its rich Baroque architecture.

 Transportation

 Daraga has a total road network of about 129.01 km.
 These are categorized as national roads, provincial roads, municipal roads and barangay roads.
 The barangay roads comprise the bulk of the municipality road network system.
 About 24.97% are concrete paved while the remaining 75.03% remains in asphalt, gravel or earth fill pavement conditions.
 These are about 25 bridges within the municipality and 66.22% of which are within barangay roads while the other bridges are part of national, provincial or barangay roads.

 Daraga is the site of the newly constructed Bicol International Airport.
 It serves the City of Legazpi and the rest of Albay.
 It is located at barangay Alobo.